vitar/sre/docs/120-system-structure.md

 Boundary is not necessarily physical or spatial.
 In human systems, Boundary may be organizational (who is a member), contractual (who is party to an agreement), informational (what data is internal), or identity-based (what the system considers part of itself).

 Boundary determines the scope of contour allocation.
 Resources inside the Boundary are subject to the system's allocation logic.
 Resources outside the Boundary are part of the environment.
+Boundary persistence is not passive — it requires continuous resource expenditure.
+A Boundary that appears static is actively maintained, and that maintenance is itself an allocation cost, a dynamic treated in detail in System Metabolism.

 ### Gate